AliHassamCarleton/Bank-Management-Program/readme.txt

 The program upon launch will ask for input.
 You can either enter

-1: admin menu -> gives you the option to add accounts, view accounts or view customers
+1: admin menu -> gives you the option to add accounts, view accounts, view customers or remove accounts
-2: Customer menu -> gives you the option to add customers which is not yet available
+2: Customer menu -> gives you the option to check the balance of a customer.
 3: exit -> will exit the program